AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/2. Characters/All-characters-related/Character outline.md

 ___

+>[!question] I don't know if it's relevant in any way
+>I don't think anyone has read this so far, so:
+>- Should the characters themselves have any stats (*beside their weapons*)?
+>- Do we even plan to introduce something more of a character system, or not?

+___

 *If you are searching for enemies ideas, look into [[Enemies concept list|this file]].*

 >This file outlines essentials of each character.
 So far, it is only a draft, which is up to any further changes.